Ezuniga13/Ezuniga13/README.md

    I have a passion for Machine Learning | Data Engineering | Data Science and Analysis <br/>
-🔭 I’m currently working on an automated Data Pipeline and using Docker!
+🔭 I’m currently working on an automated Data Pipeline and using Docker to productionize it!

 📫 Please reach out to me on [Linkedin](https://www.linkedin.com/in/esteban-zuniga-b6460091/)